cissagatto/TCP-KNN-H-Clus/README.md

 _number_folds_ is the number of folds you want for cross-validation

-_similarity_ is similaritie measure that were used to build the graph
+_similarity_ is similarity measure that were used to build the graph

 _name_folders_results_ is the name of the folder to save the results